S73FF3N/iwedb/docs/source/structure/index.rst

 =========

 The Success Map is devided in 6 categories, which form the logical structure:
-Turbine Models, Actors, Wind Farms, Turbines, Projects and Contracts.
+"Turbine Models", "Actors", "Wind Farms", "Turbines", "Projects" and "Contracts."

 Every category form, in connection with its charakteristically properties, a logical unit.
-Over the defination of the properties, objects of the different categories can be created and saved in the databases.
+Over the definition of the properties, objects of the different categories can be created and saved in the databases.
 The following examples discribe this precept.